 \subsection{Results}

-\textbf{Mining patterns from source repositories.} The 6000 repositories that we used for pattern mining phase consisted of a total of 2.57M C/C++ programs.
-These programs had $\approx{38}$M total patterns, $\approx{831}$K unique patterns at L1 abstraction level, and precisely 468 unique patterns at the L2 abstraction level.
-Figure~\ref{fig:cpp_source_patterns} shows the cumulative percentage plot of the number of occurrences of unique patterns at both abstraction levels.
-As expected, $\approx{90}$\% of the unique patterns at L1 level have reduced frequency (close to 10).
-At L2, however, because of the grouping of multiple L1 patterns, $\approx{90}$\% of the patterns have increased frequency.
-We provide a more detailed analysis of pattern frequency in Appendix~\ref{section:appendix_result}.
+\textbf{Mining patterns from source repositories.} We used 6000 repositories for the pattern mining phase, and they consisted of a total of 2.57M C/C++ programs.
+These programs had $\approx{38}$M total patterns, $\approx{831}$K unique patterns at the L1 abstraction level, and 468 unique patterns at the L2 abstraction level.
+Figure~\ref{fig:cpp_source_patterns} shows the cumulative percentage plot of the number of occurrences of unique patterns at both the abstraction levels.
+As expected, $\approx{90}$\% of the unique patterns at the L1 level have low frequency (close to 10).
+At L2 level, however, $\approx{90}$\% of the patterns have higher frequency because of the grouping of multiple patterns at L1 level.

 Table~\ref{table:most_frequent_source_patterns} shows top-10 frequently occurring patterns at the L1 abstraction level from the training dataset.
 Most of these patterns are expected; it is also good to see the NULL check in the list --- in our opinion, it talks about good programming practice.
 Table~\ref{table:least_frequent_source_patterns}, on the other hand, shows patterns, such as \texttt{if (x = 7)}, that have less than 1\% occurrences of 38M.
 It is interesting to see bitwise operators in C/C++ (such as \texttt{|} and \texttt{$^\wedge$}) in the list.
 We believe that these operators are more common in low-level code that operates close to hardware.
 This observation also suggests that the selection strategy for source repositories could be different in which we consciously ensure a uniform mix of repositories that contain code belonging to different technical domains.